Frequently Asked Questions (FAQ)

 Psychology (Introduction, General or Developmental)

 *Courses must include a lab.
 Human Anatomy and Human Physiology may be combined courses or two separate courses: Human Anatomy, Human Physiology or Human Anatomy & Physiology I and Human Anatomy & Physiology II.
 The courses must address human/mammalian anatomy and physiology.
-A minimum grade of a "B" is required for the science prerequisite courses.
+A minimum grade of a "B" is required in the science prerequisite courses.

 These courses may be completed at the university or community college level.